ponzu-cms/ponzu/README.md

 automatically managed using Let's Encrypt (https://letsencrypt.org)

 Optional flags:
-- `--port` sets the port on which the server listens for HTTP requests [defaults to 8080]
+- `-port` sets the port on which the server listens for HTTP requests [defaults to 8080]
-- `--httpsport` sets the port on which the server listens for HTTPS requests [defaults to 443]
+- `-httpsport` sets the port on which the server listens for HTTPS requests [defaults to 443]
 - `--https` enables auto HTTPS management via Let's Encrypt (port is always 443)
 - `--devhttps` generates self-signed SSL certificates for development-only (port is 10443)